 5.6.3 The sponsor should obtain the investigator’s/institution’s agreement: (a) to conduct the trial in compliance with GCP, with the applicable regulatory requirement(s) (see 4.1.3), and with the protocol agreed to by the sponsor and given approval/favourable opinion by the IRB/IEC (see 4.5.1); (b) to comply with procedures for data recording/reporting; (c) to permit monitoring, auditing and inspection (see 4.1.4) and (d) to retain the trial related essential documents until the sponsor informs the investigator/institution these documents are no longer needed (see 4.9.4 and 5.5.12).
 The sponsor and the investigator/institution should sign the protocol, or an alternative document, to confirm this agreement.

+5.7 Allocation of Responsibilities

 Prior to initiating a trial, the sponsor should define, establish, and allocate all trial-related duties and functions.

+5.8 Compensation to Subjects and Investigators

 5.8.1 If required by the applicable regulatory requirement(s), the sponsor should provide insurance or should indemnify (legal and financial coverage) the investigator/the institution against claims arising from the trial, except for claims that arise from malpractice and/or negligence.